 Plan to reduce Yonge Street to four lanes in North York to be debated at city hall

 A rendering shows a proposal for a redesigned Yonge Street between Sheppard and Finch avenues.
+Members of the public works committee have voted against the proposal in favour of an amended version that would keep six lanes of traffic along that stretch of Yonge Street.
 (City of Toronto)

 Chris Fox, CP24.com

 Published Friday, January 19, 2018 7:12AM EST